pe3zx/crowdstrike-falcon-queries/README.md

 Idea:

-- Identify if there are any events relating to network activity — found that CrowdStrike Falcon has `DnsRequest` and `NetworkConnectIP4` events.
-We’re going to use the `DnsRequest` event in this query.
+- Identify if there are any events relating to network activity ï¿½ found that CrowdStrike Falcon has `DnsRequest` and `NetworkConnectIP4` events.
+Weï¿½re going to use the `DnsRequest` event in this query.
 - Correlate `ContextProcessId` field from `DnsRequest` event with `TargetProcessId` on `ProcessRollup2` event.
 - Create a sub-search to filter only known LOLBas files.
 - Create a result table with `ComputerName`, `timestamp`, `ImageFileName`, and `CommandLine` as columns.